-The Income Tax Act approaches a specific kind of loss known as a superficial loss with special guidelines.
+The Income Tax Act has special guidelines for the type of loss known as a “superficial loss”.
 These rules are meant to prevent tax avoidance and prevent the deduction of artificial losses created on paper by people who are not dealing at arm’s length, meaning two people who not fully independent from one another.
 These are rules you should know if you are buying or selling capital property.

 Capital Gains and Losses

 To understand superficial losses, you must first know what a capital gain or loss is.

 Capital gains or losses occur when you dispose of capital property such as real estate, precious metals or shares.

 When you sell capital property at a gain, you must report 50 percent as income.
 If you have a capital loss, you can use it to offset capital gains you have elsewhere to lower your taxes.

 In this context, it can be tempting to create a loss by disposing, on paper, of a property that has lost value while not really disposing of the property in actuality.
 This is where the superficial loss rules come into play.

 A superficial loss occurs when you dispose of capital property for a loss and you, or a person affiliated with you, buys, or has a right to buy the same or identical property during the period starting 30 calendar days before and ending 30 calendar days after the sale.